 When calculating benefit amounts for SNAP, the U.S. Department of Agriculture (USDA) relies on its Thrifty Food Plan, a set of dietary guidelines designed to meet nutritional needs at a low cost.
 Based on those guidelines, the USDA sets maximum benefits for different household sizes, shown in the table below.
 Not including SNAP benefits received, families are expected to spend 30 percent of their net income on food.

 Therefore, when determining benefits for individual households, USDA calculates 30 percent of a household’s net income and subtracts that amount from the maximum benefit amount to which that household is entitled.
-For example, in 2018, the maximum monthly benefit for a household with two people was $352 in the contiguous United States.
-If the household’s net income totaled $500 per month, it would be expected to spend 30 percent of that, or $150, on food.
-Therefore, the monthly benefit would then be $352-$150 = $202.
-Of all households receiving SNAP benefits in a given month, 37 percent of them receive the maximum amount.
+For example, if the maximum monthly benefit for a household with two people were $352 and the household’s net income totaled $500 per month, they would be expected to spend 30 percent of that, or $150, on food.
+Therefore, the monthly benefit would be $352-$150 = $202.
+In 2018, of all households receiving SNAP benefits in a given month, 37 percent received the maximum amount.

 Individuals and households must submit an application and undergo an interview to receive SNAP benefits.
 Once deemed eligible, they receive an Electronic Benefit Transfer (EBT) card that is automatically filled with the designated benefit amount every month.
 EBT cards work like debit cards and can be used at any authorized food store.
 Households cannot use their benefits to purchase items like cigarettes and alcohol, or for hot foods.

 Some people are ineligible for SNAP for reasons other than failing to meet financial and work requirements.
 Those include individuals who are on strike, unauthorized immigrants, and some lawful non-citizens.